-Howard Jordan introduced me as the founder of the Bronx-based marketing firm Latino Sports LLC and the Chairman of the Latino Sports Writers & Broadcasters Association.
-Howard asked why Latino Sports is organizing a bus tour for fans from the South Bronx (Yankee territory) to cheer for a Boston Red Sox player.
+Howard Jordan introduced me as the founder of the Bronx-based marketing firm Latino Sports LLC and the Chairman of the Latino Sports Writers & Broadcasters Association (LSWBA).
+Howard wanted me to share our views on why we were organizing a trip from the South Bronx (Yankee territory) to Cooperstown for a Boston player?